freesoft/detox_bot2/paper/paper.md

 \end{tabular}
 \end{center}

-We can see that the pyspark's dataframe base classifier performs slightly better on toxic detection than that of scikit-learn (F1 score of 0.69 instead of 0.64).
-However since the overall network are pretty much the same performance are expected to be similar.
-Our main objective here is to prove that we can achieve similar results using Apache Spark framework while providing better scalability.
+We can see that PySpark's dataframe-based classifier performs slightly better on toxic detection than that of scikit-learn (F1 score of 0.69 instead of 0.64).
+However since the overall networks are nearly the same, performance is expected to be similar.
+Our main objective here is to prove that we can achieve similar results using the Apache Spark framework, while providing better scalability.
+\color{gray}

 ## Cloud Services

 We have evaluated several IaaS and PaaS cloud services, inclduing AWS, GCP, and Heroku.
 We have decided to use GCP because of its easy configuration of Kubernetes Clusters, which the team decided to use for docker container scale-out and deployment.
 K8s gets direct support from Google, and GCP already has GKE services.
-We were able to create a docker build pipeline using GCP's Cloud Build with a few mouse clicks.
-We tested our application and the following is the cluster requirement:
+We were able to create a docker build pipeline using GCP's Cloud Build with a few mouse clicks. \color{black}We have tested our application and the following is the cluster requirement:

-1 node, total of 2 vCPUs with 7.5 GB. idle CPU utilization (current/target value): 19%/80%
+1 node, total of 2 vCPUs with 7.5 GB. idle CPU utilization (current/target value): 19%/80%\color{gray}

 AWS was problematic for our usage, and its Kubernetes support was not as mature or functional as GCP's.
 Heroku was also considered, but it does not support any Kubernetes services or Docker deployments using CI/CD build pipelines.
 Users can deploy the dockerized application, but it has to be done locally from the user's console using the Heroku CLI.